kwewk/software-design-8/src/common/README.md

 The common directory (also called lib) contains files common to the entire application.

-Currently, the directory contains a `types.ts` file with 2 exported types.
+Currently, the directory contains a `api.ts` file with 2 exported types.
 One for function components and another for heroicons.